kashish-1703/rpsd-server---Rock-Paper-Scissors/README.md

 A concurrent game server in C using sockets

 The system includes:
-- A multi - client TCP server (called rpsd)
+- 'rpsd': a multi - client TCP server that manages players, game sessions, and protocol handling
-- A test client implementation (called rc) to interact with the server
+- 'rc': a test client to interact with the server via the custom protocol
+- 'gc': a secondary test client for evaluation purposes

+The project emphasizes modularity and real - time concurrency using 'select()' for managing multiple client connections simultaneously.

 ## Features
 - Designed with modularity in mind